-The 2022 MVP Portfolio, also referred to as the LRTP Tranche 1 Portfolio, is the first tranche of transmission solutions developed as part of MISO’s Long-Range Transmission Planning effort to provide reliable and economic energy delivery to address future reliability needs resulting from transformational changes in the resource fleet.
+2022: The LRTP Tranche 1 Portfolio includes 18 MVP projects developed as part of MISO’s effort as an addendum to MTEP 21 to provide enable reliable and economic energy delivery to address and address future reliability needs resulting from transformational changes in the resource fleet.

-For MVP construction status and cost updates, refer to the MVP Dashboard on the MTEP Quarterly Status Reports page.
+For MVP construction status and cost updates, refer to the MVP Dashboard.